yiisoft/di/README.md

 Yii application modules that need access to the container.

 To support this use case while still supporting custom configuration at the module level we have implemented contextual containers.
-The main class is `CompositeContextContainer`; it is like `CompositeContainer` in the sense that it doesn't contain any definitions.
+The main class is `CompositeContextContainer`.
+It is like a `CompositeContainer` in the sense that it doesn't contain any definitions.
 The `attach()` function of the contextual container has an extra string parameter defining the context of the container.

-Using context we can create a simple scoping system:
+Using this context we can create a simple scoping system:

 ```php
 use Yiisoft\Di\Container;